wizard97/ArduinoRingBuffer/README.md

 ## Install

+This library is now availible in the Arduino Library Manager, directly in the IDE.
+Go to `Sketch > Include Library > Manage Libraries` and search for `RingBuf`.

-Download this file as a zip, and extract the resulting folder into your Arduino Libraries folder.
+To manually install this library, download this file as a zip, and extract the resulting folder into your Arduino Libraries folder.
 [Installing an Arduino Library] (https://www.arduino.cc/en/Guide/Libraries).

 ## Examples